 That team's home run total was also a new program best.
 It topped the previous year's tally (35) by more than 50 homers.
 Other offensive numbers that increased due to Grimes and the Wolfpack coaching staff were team batting average (.266), runs scored (288) and hits (398).

-Under her leadership, junior Renada Davis broke the school record with 26 homers.
+Under her leadership, Davis broke the school record with 26 homers.
 Davis' mark was the best among league opponents and tied as the second-best total in the nation.

-Davis along with outfielder Caitlin Dent and catcher Kirsty Grant earned All-ACC honors for their performances during the season.
+Davis along with outfielder Caitlin Dent and catcher Kirsty Grant earned All-ACC honors for their performances in 2013.

 Grimes spent two seasons on coach Shawn Rychcik's staff at Boston University, one as a volunteer assistant and the second as a full-time assistant.
 While in Boston, Grimes worked with the team's pitchers, outfielders and hitters; served as the first base coach; and handled recruiting, scouting and summer camps.